manage a development team

 us since 2016

-The bad manager gives it to them, or worse yet, hollers for the developer to come to his office while the client is still on the phone.
+The lousy manager gives it to them, or worse yet, hollers for the developer to come to his office while the client is still on the phone.
 “Come over here right now!
 No, it can‘t wait!”

 That answer, even if it chafes the client a bit, defends the integrity of the developer‘s time.
 They can write code, test code, and repeat.
 You‘ll be able to find a non-interrupting time to discuss it with them, and they‘ll never even need to type an email.
 Instead, they‘ll type more code.